-For Michael Milazzo, CEO of Simon-Aire, working with a metal parts supplier that actually initiates suggestions is highly unusual.
+For Michael Milazzo, CEO of New York City-based HVAC manufacturer Simon-Aire, working with a metal parts supplier that actually initiates suggestions is highly unusual.

-"I've worked with many sheet metal fabricators over the years, and they are often silent," said Milazzo.
-"They just keep moving forward without stopping to say, 'Listen, if you do this, you can save yourself 12 passes,' or 'The weight of the sheet metal is too heavy; if you use a lower gauge, you can reduce your costs."
+"I've worked with many sheet metal fabricators over the years and they are often silent," he said.
+"They just keep moving forward without stopping to say, 'Listen, if you do this, you can save yourself 12 passes,' or 'The weight of the sheet metal is too heavy, if you use a lower gauge, you can reduce your costs.""